haeyeon-jeong/instacart_customer_behavior/README.md

 ### Setup Steps:
 - Mount Google Drive
-- Include required utility(./report) and model files
+- Include required utility (utilities) and model files
 - Ensure dataset is uploaded to Drive

 Note: Colab is recommended for compatibility with file paths and dependencies.